-The overall build quality of a ukulele is important.
+The overall build of a ukulele is important.
 A poorly made uke is unlikely to stand up to regular use.
-On the other hand, a well-constructed instrument should last you for years to come with very few issues even if you play daily.
-We'd recommend looking at the quality of the hardware (such as the bridge and tuning pegs) because these are often the first things to break on a ukulele of lesser quality.
+On the other hand, a well-made instrument should last for years with very few issues even if you play daily.
+We recommend looking at the quality of the hardware (such as the bridge and tuning pegs), because these are often the first things to break on a ukulele of lesser quality.
 Metal tuning pegs tend to last longer than plastic.
-Bridges are generally made of plastic, but these should be sturdy and not flimsy.
+Bridges are generally made of plastic, but these should be sturdy, not flimsy.

 It's worth thinking about any accessories you might need to go with your ukulele.
-While you don't really need anything other than the uke itself to start playing, you may find some accessories useful.
+While you don't really need anything other than the uke itself to start playing, you may find some of these items useful.

-Tuner: Unless you can already tune by ear, an electric tuner is extremely useful to make sure each string is tuned to the correct note.
+Tuner: Unless you can already tune by ear, a digital tuner is extremely useful to make sure each string is tuned to the correct note.

 A. Ukuleles are Hawaiian instruments, so they pair perfectly with Hawaiian music, but the fun doesn't stop there.
-Bands and musical artists of all genres have used the ukulele in their music, from the inimitable indie songwriter Amanda Palmer to Pearl Jam's Eddie Vedder.
+Bands and musical artists of all genres have used the ukulele, from the inimitable indie songwriter Amanda Palmer to Pearl Jam’s Eddie Vedder to virtuoso Jake Shimabukuro, who plays everything from jazz to flamenco to classical on his ukulele.
 No matter what sort of music you're into, you can play it on a uke!

 A. Traditional ukuleles are acoustic instruments, meaning you can't amplify their sound unless you buy and fit a separate pickup.
 However, you can find some electro-acoustic ukuleles that have all the relevant wiring and hardware to be plugged into an amplifier of your choosing.